ketut-garjita/de-zoomcamp-2025/homeworks/03-datawarehouse.md

 <img width="338" alt="image" src="https://github.com/user-attachments/assets/abc05904-ad82-46dd-af92-f79ef0f39b47" />

 ### Answer 2:
-0 MB for the External Table and 0MB for the Materialized Table
+0 MB for the External Table and 155.12 MB for the Materialized Table

 ## Question 3:
 Write a query to retrieve the PULocationID form the table (not the external table) in BigQuery.
 Now write a query to retrieve the PULocationID and DOLocationID on the same table.
 Why are the estimated number of Bytes different?